irezcen/Recognizing-sound-direction-with-classifiers/README.md

-# Recognizing sound direction with calssifiers
+# Recognizing sound direction with classifiers
 The goal of this project is to recognize direction of of sound using simple, optimized classifiers.
 Classifiers were trained on both: Recorded and generated files using hrtfs in .sofa format.
 We couldn't achieve our goals, from recorded files we got about 40% accuracy score, and from generated about 90%.